Jamie Beddard

-Jamie Beddard (born 28 August 1966) is one of the UK's leading disabled theatre practitioners.
+Jamie Beddard (born 28 August 1966) is one of the United Kingdom's leading disabled theatre practitioners.
 He is a writer, actor, director and workshop leader as well as a trainer and consultant.
-In the 1990s, he was editor of DAIL Magazine.
-Beddard has also worked as Diversity Officer at Arts Council England and as Associate Director at Graeae Theatre Company.
-At present, he is a Senior Associate at Diverse City and Director of The Big Lounge Collective which he co-founded in 2011.
-He has achieved the honour of Clore Fellow.
+At present Jamie is co-director of Diverse City, Lead Artist of Extraordinary Bodies, and an Associate Artist at the New Wolsey Theatre.

+Previously Jamie has been Agent for Change at the New Wolsey Theatre, Diversity Officer at the Arts Council England, associate director of Graeae Theatre Company, and co-editor of DAIL magazine (Disability Arts in London).
+He achieved the honor of becoming a Clore Fellow and regularly writes and facilitates on leadership and diversity.

+Jamie's past governance responsibilities and advising includes; the Independent Theatre Council, London Metropolitan University, the Football League and Transport for London, Arts Council England, Transport for London, Accentuate and London Metropolitan University.
+Jamie has contributed to print and web publications including The Guardian, BBC Ouch, Time Out, Disability Now and Access All Areas.

+His present governance and advisory roles include Level Playing Field, Metal Culture, and Collective Encounters.

 Beddard lives in North London with his partner Jo and children Llewelyn and Willow.

 Early life

 Beddard attended Thomas Delarue School in Tonbridge, Kent, which, established by The National Spastics Society in 1955, was the first grammar school for disabled people.
-The Headmaster, Richard Tomlinson was a co-founder of Graeae Theatre Company, where Beddard would later work as an actor, writer and director.
-Beddard was among the first disabled students to graduate from the University of Kent, with a degree in Sociology.
+The Headmaster, Richard Tomlinson was a co-founder of Graeae Theatre Company, where Beddard would later work as an actor, writer, and director.
+Beddard was among the first disabled students to graduate from the University of Kent, with a degree in sociology.
 Beddard's grandfathers were both sportsmen; one being a fencer in the London Olympics and the other a Cambridge Blue.
 Beddard followed the Olympic tradition by directing 'Breathe/Battle of the Winds' for the Opening Ceremony (Sailing) of the London 2012 Olympic and Paralympic Games on Weymouth Beach.

 Career

 Beddard is an established artist who entered into the disability arts world with no traditional performance training.
 In his own words, his career began "through a bizarre set of circumstances [when I] was jettisoned onto a film set, and a journey through the hinterlands of performance began."
-According to Jonathan Meth in the Guardian, seeing Beddard on a poster for Graeae Theatre Company's production of Ubu inspired Daryl Beeton, former Artistic Director of Kazzum Theatre, to enter the profession.
+According to Jonathan Meth in the Guardian, seeing Beddard on a poster for Graeae Theatre Company's production of Ubu inspired Daryl Beeton, former artistic director of Kazzum Theatre, to enter the profession.

 Writing

 Plays

-Beddard has written plays for Graeae Theatre Company, Soho Theatre, Paines Plough and Writenet.
-These are referenced in Gary Owen's 'The Drowned World' and include:
+Beddard has written plays for Extraordinary Bodies, Graeae Theatre Company, Soho Theatre, Paines Plough and Writenet.

+A number of these are referenced in Gary Owen's 'The Drowned World' and include: